 Silver is a soft, white metal valued for its beauty and versatility.
 925 Sterling Silver is an alloy made of 92.5% pure silver and 7.5% copper.
 It’s perfect for jewellery as it preserves the colour, lustre and mass of pure silver while significantly improving the metal’s durability, meaning your favourite pieces last longer.

 The oldest metal known to mankind, gold is the perfect material for almost any design with its natural brilliance, beautiful lustre and resistance to tarnish.
-Starting with our 9ct Gold Stacking Ring, we are working on plans to build out our fine collection with pieces made from 100% recycled gold which has none of the associated human or environmental problems that can sometimes be associated with mining.
+All pieces in our Fine Collection are made from 100% recycled gold which has none of the associated human or environmental problems that can sometimes be associated with mining.

-Our 14k Gold Filled jewellery has a layer of gold pressure bonded to a base metal (commonly, brass) and is a quality alternative to solid gold, offering its characteristic warm yellow or blushing rose tones at a fraction of the price.
+Our 14k Gold Filled jewellery has a thick layer of 14k gold heat- and pressure-bonded to a high-quality brass core.
+This option is a high quality alternative to solid gold, offering its characteristic warm yellow or blushing rose tones at a fraction of the price and is exceptionally durable, hypoallergenic and perfect for daily wear with minimal upkeep.

 Have you got a query about our jewellery?
 We’ll be here via email Monday to Friday, 9am—5.30pm (GMT).